qingkaishi/swan/README.md

 What is insufficient synchronization?
 -------------------------------------

-### Using equivalent lock, but exclude some critical statements
+### Using equivalent lock, but excluding some critical statements
         if (membership
                 .memberAlive(m)) {
                                          synchronize(...){